hemilabs/heminetwork/README.md

    docker compose -f ./e2e/docker-compose.yml up --build
    ```

 > [!NOTE]
-   > The `--build` flag is optional if you wish to rebuild your code.
+> The `--build` flag is optional and should only be used if you want to rebuild the binaries.

 2. **Manage Caching:**
    This initial build may take some time, but subsequent builds should benefit from caching.

 > [!NOTE]
 > During rebuilding, `popmd`, `bssd`, and `bfgd` may force a rebuild due to the `COPY` command, which can break the
-   cache.
+> cache.
 If you need to deliberately break the cache for the op-stack, use the following arguments:

    - For op-geth + optimism (op-node):
      ```bash